 Increasing frame rates and PC performance.

-OK so OBS and other things can be a little hard hitting on the old PC, here are a few tips to make sure your PC is running smooth along with some tricks to helping PUBG run better.
+OK so OBS and other things can be a little hard hitting on the old PC, here are a few tips to make sure your PC is running smooth along with some tricks to helping PUBG run better. (the more shit you run in the background and have starting up, the more pressure on your CPU and thus - less frames)

 PC Power plan, set this to High Performance to stop your gfx card and CPU bottlenecking.
 To do this go to ‘Choose a power plan’ or ‘Edit a power plan’.
 Be sure to check the Minimum and maximum processor states in here also as I have found in the past friends PC’s have been set at low %’s.